badsyntax/github-action-aws-static-stack/README.md

 ### Step 2: Define your PR Comment Template

-Use the [provided template](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/.github/preview-site-comment.md) and place it somewhere in your repo, for example in location `.github/preview-site-comment.md`
+Use the [provided pull request comment template](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/.github/pr-comment-template.hbs) and place it somewhere in your repo, for example in location `.github/pr-comment-template.hbs`

 ### Step 3: Define the Actions YAML